macgregor/cooking-journal/sauces/butterscotch_sauce.md

 4. Remove from heat and stir in the vanilla extract.
 5. Allow the sauce to cool to room temperature before serving or using as an ingredient in another recipe.

+## Storage
+Store the sauce in the refrigerator in an airtight container for up to two weeks.

 ## Sources/Inspiration
 * [onegreenplanet.org vegan butterscotch sauce](http://www.onegreenplanet.org/vegan-food/recipe-butterscotch-sauce/)